Tracht/spacex-hooks/README.md

 **Core**
 * As a user, I want to see SpaceX's inventory before I sign up so that I get a good idea of their capability.
   - Acceptance criteria: a list of suppliers is displayed with key information shown
   - Page loads in a sensible amount of time

 **Extras**
 * As a user, so that I can get an overview of their projects, I would like to filter their inventory by categories.
 * As a user, so that I am not overloaded with information, I would like to see 8 items on display, at a time.
-* As a user, so that I can better navigate their inventory, I would like to see everything sorted alphabetically.
+* As a user, so that I can better navigate the inventory, I would like to see everything sorted alphabetically.

 ### TechStack
 - [React](https://github.com/facebook/create-react-app) using functional components